 Jack's family wishes to thank The Willows at East Lansing and Sparrow Hospice Services for caring for him with kindness, dignity, and respect.
 A special thank you to Hospice nurse, Karen Small.

 The family will receive friends on Friday, September 6, from 4-7 p.m. at Keck-Coleman Funeral Home in St.Johns.
 A memorial service will be held on Saturday, September 7, at 11 a.m. at Redeemer United Methodist Church of St. Johns, 200 E. State St., with visitation beginning at 10 a.m.
 Private interment will take place at Mt.
 Rest Cemetery.
 Memorials may be made to the R.J.
 Scheffel Memorial Toy Project, P.O.
 Box 23181, Lansing, MI,48909.
 Online condolences may be made at www.keckcolemanfh.com.

-To plant a tree in memory of Jack Giesecke, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Jack Giesecke, please visit our floral store.